A Story of Recovery & Hope

 • case management

-Early outcomes for individuals participating in FIRST programs are promising: the majority of individuals in the FIRST programs are either working and/or pursuing educational goals full-time or part-time and the rates of re-hospitalization rate are low.
+Early outcomes for individuals participating in FIRST programs are promising: the majority of individuals in the FIRST programs are either working and/or pursuing educational goals full-time or part-time and the rate of re-hospitalization is low.

 First Episode Psychosis Project ECHO

 A tele-community for Ohio’s Coordinated Specialty Care for First Episode Psychosis team members and other interested Ohio clinicians.
-A public service offered by the Best Practice for Schizophrenia Treatment (BeST) Center and funded by the Ohio Department of Mental Health & Addiction Services.
+A public service offered by the Best Practice for Schizophrenia Treatment (BeST) Center and funded by the Ohio Department of Behavioral Health.

 For the First Episode Psychosis Project ECHO curriculum, schedule and registration information, please visit this page.